Even if it’s not an election year, November is still an exciting month.

 Some years are better for truck drivers than others.
 For those individuals who are able to put in the work from January to November, there’s plenty of money to be made — particularly in recent history.

-As a result, a portion of the national truck driver supply falls off following Thanksgiving each year when truckers decide to wrap up quarter 4 with a well-deserved vacation.
+As a result, a portion of the national truck driver supply falls off following Thanksgiving each year when truckers decide to wrap up Q4 with a well-deserved vacation.

 Spending the holiday season at home is a big motivator for some drivers and, if you’re looking to move freight in December, it might cost more to do so as the supply of available drivers — in some origins and destinations — dwindles to finish the year.